-I've seen a lot of “here’s how to use AI” pieces, I haven’t seen any “here’s when NOT to use AI”.
-There's a Laffer Curve for AI, and more is not always more.
-I believe there are three types of writing, and right now LLMs can only do two of them.
+I’ve seen a lot of “here’s how to use AI” pieces, I haven’t seen any “here’s when NOT to use AI”.
+There’s a Laffer Curve for its application, and more is not always more.
+As its presence in your intellectual and creative work increases, yours necessarily fades.

 TYPE 1 Writing: “Here’s what happened” (LLM great)